InvoNorm Data Processing Agreement (DPA)

 5. Subprocessors

 General authorisation is granted for the subprocessors listed in the Privacy Policy.
-The Processor informs the Controller of intended changes at least 14 days in advance; the Controller may object on reasonable data protection grounds, in which case the Controller's sole remedy is termination.
+The Processor informs the Controller of intended changes (addition or replacement of a subprocessor) at least 14 days in advance; the Controller may object on reasonable data protection grounds, in which case the Controller's sole remedy is termination.

 6. International transfers